yess44909/Lichess-STB/README.md

 ## Supported models

 All builds are tested on MAG254.
-Lichess-STB is compatible with MAG200 - latest.
+Lichess-STB is compatible with MAG200 - MAG544w3